Davidevlops/JS-DSA/string-matching-algorithms copy.md

 * **Naïve String Matching Algorithm**
 * **Knuth–Morris–Pratt (KMP) Algorithm**
 * **Rabin–Karp Algorithm (Hash-Based Search)**
-* **Rabin–Karp Algorithm (Hash-Based Search)**
+* **Boyer–Moore Algorithm**

-**Graph traversal** refers to the process of systematically visiting all the nodes and edges in a graph.
+**Naïve String Matching Algorithm** refers to the process of systematically visiting all the nodes and edges in a graph.
 It is often the first step in understanding a graph’s structure and is divided into two main techniques:

 - **Breadth-First Search (BFS)**
 - **Depth-First Search (DFS)**